DDieterich/ODBCapture/docs/Capturing-Self-Build.md

 **Database Object Configuration**

 Database object configuration is optional.
-Because all database objects are included in the default Build Type for a schema, this configuration is only necessary to move object installation to another Build Type.
+Because all database objects are included in the default Build Type for a schema, this configuration is only necessary to move database objects to another Build Type.

 * **BUILD_TYPE** - Name of the Build Type.
 * **USERNAME** - Database username (schema owner).